 Figure 6.
 EC-Cult™ Medium Enables Long-Term Expansion of HUVECs in an FBS-Free Setting

-Cryopreserved human umbilical vein endothelial cells (HUVECs) were thawed in either EC-CultTM Medium or a fetal bovine serum (FBS)-containing commercial medium at 1x10^4 cells/well (6-well plate) and passaged in the same media.
+Cryopreserved human umbilical vein endothelial cells (HUVECs) were thawed in either EC-Cult™ Medium or a fetal bovine serum (FBS)-containing commercial medium and replated at 1x10^5 cells/well (6-well plate) in the same media.
 Cells cultured in EC-Cult™ Medium were passaged using the Animal Component-Free Cell Dissociation Kit.
 Cells cultured in FBS-containing commercial medium were cultured and passaged according to manufacturer’s protocol.
 HUVECs cultured in EC-Cult™ Medium display the typical cobblestone morphology of endothelial cells.

 Figure 7.
 HUVECs Cultured Long-Term in EC-Cult™ Medium Maintain High Levels of Endothelial Markers

 Human umbilical vein endothelial cells (HUVECs) cultured and passaged in EC-Cult™ Medium (analyzed by flow cytometry) retained the endothelial markers CD31 and CD144 through 19 passages.

 Figure 8.
 HUVECs Form Tubular Networks When Cultured in EC-Cult™ Medium